Chaga Bärbucha Kombucha

 The concentrated flavor is a bit like a mixture of light molasses with hints of coffee, cherry, vanilla and wood.

-The vanilla flavor comes from naturally occurring vanillin, just like in vanilla bean.
+The vanilla flavor comes from naturally occurring vanillin, just like in a vanilla bean.

 And what's more, Chaga does not taste like any mushroom!

-The whole process, at least how we make it, requires more time than in case of any other of our Kombucha.
+The whole process, at least how we make it, requires more time than in case of any other of our Kombuchas.

 We start with pieces of Chaga, which we break into small chunks, which we grind to almost a fine powder.

-Next, we steep the Chaga powder for a few hours, making sure that the temperature stays below 65 C.
+Next, we steep the Chaga powder for at least an hour, making sure that the temperature stays below 65 C.

 Next, we add sugar to it and then our Kombucha cultures, with some starter liquid.